 - Do your best self-care.
 Focus on quality rest, nutrition and interpersonal connection.
 Move regularly and take breaks when you can.

 - Pray with us.
-The cathedral prays six days per week as a community, including your prayer requests.
+The cathedral prays six days per week as a community, and we offer morning and evening prayers on Zoom.
+You can also send us prayer requests.

 - Ask for help.
 If you need personal prayer or counsel, contact the staff clergy.